Dave Cottenie

 Atmosphere 5

-Tim Hortons Field is an excellent stadium for the CFL.
-The exterior of Tim Hortons Field does not provide a big wow factor, but it is an attractive stadium.
-Essentially comprised of an east and west grandstand that is in a fairly compact footprint, fans will most likely enter through the north or south gates.
-There is a large gathering area in the southeast corner where fans can meet before heading in.
-There are couple of things fans should note on the exterior.
+There are a couple of things fans should note on the exterior.
 The southern end of Tim Hortons Field is bordered by Cannon Street East, which has been renamed Bernie Faloney Way between Balsam and Melrose after the legendary Tiger-Cats quarterback.
-The pillars of the exterior fencing features the Tiger-Cats Walk of Fame.
-Member plaques for Hamilton legends like Earl Winfield, Angelo Mosca, Joe Montford, Wally Zatylny and numerous Pig Skin Petes, and many more are great for fans to explore.
+The pillars of the exterior fencing feature the Tiger-Cats Walk of Fame.
+Member plaques for Hamilton legends like Earl Winfield, Angelo Mosca, Joe Montford, Wally Zatylny, numerous Pig Skin Petes, and many more are great for fans to explore.

-Inside the stadium fans will be drawn to a north and south endzone feature.
-The south endzone has the Stipley bar area with the giant steam whistle, which is used on scoring plays by the Ticats and signifies the working class demeanor of Hamilton.
-The north endzone features the videoboard, which is solid.
-On the fascia of the west grandstand is the Tiger-Cats Wall of Honour.
-Tiger-Cats memorialized on the wall include John Barrow, Willie Bethea, Less Browne, Tommy Joe Coffey, Grover Covington, Bill Danychuk, Rocky DiPietro, Bernie Faloney, Jake Gaudaur, Tommy Grant, Garney Henley, Ellison Kelly, Bob Krouse, Pete Neumann, Paul Osbaldiston, Ralph Sazio, Vince Scott, Don Sutherin, Earl Winfield, Ben Zambiasi, Joe Zuger, Rob Hitchcock, Joe Montford, and the infamous Angelo Mosca.
 In the northwest corner of the fascia, the Tiger-Cats have their two most honoured players memorialized with banners for the retired numbers of Bernie Faloney and Angelo Mosca.
 Along with Mosca and Faloney the eight Grey Cups the Ticats claim are memorialized.
 (1953, 1957, 1963, 1967, 1972, 1986, 1999).
 An area that fans should consider checking out is the Canadian Football Hall of Fame which is located on the Club Level.

-Where the Tiger-Cats really step up is in the game day production department.
-There are certain staples that Ticat fans enjoy and the organization delivers on all accounts, but by no means is the game over-produced.
-The national anthem is highlighted with the unveiling of the giant Canadian flag, nearly the size of the entire field.
 A flyover by one of the planes from the Canadian Warplane Heritage Museum is a staple at Tiger-Cat games.
 The Tiger-Cats cheerleaders entertain the fans on the field and throughout the stadium and TC and Stripes, the Ticat mascots, interact with fans young and old.
-However, it is the presence of Pigskin Pete and the Oskee-Wee-Wee chant which are uniquely Hamilton and a part of every Tiger-Cat experience.
+However, it is the presence of Pigskin Pete and the Oskee-Wee-Wee chant that are uniquely Hamilton and a part of every Tiger-Cat experience.

 Neighbourhood 2

 Tim Hortons Field is absolutely a neighbourhood stadium.
 Located in the Stipley neighbourhood of Hamilton, on the location of the former Ivor Wynne Stadium, Tim Hortons Field suffers from the same location issues as its predecessor.
-Tiger-Cats Caretaker, Bob Young, attempted to get a different location for the stadium when negotiating with the City of Hamilton, however, the long and drawn out process ended with no change in location, only a change in orientation.
-There are not many spots for pre or post game food or drinks near the stadium.
-The Purple Pear is nearby.
-There are a couple of fast food options on Barton Street, but nothing too exciting.
-The best bet is to hop into the car or take public transit and head to Hess Village.
-The Gown and Gavel is a good selection as is the Lazy Flamingo.
-Other selections downtown include Undefined, and The Mule.
+Tiger-Cats Caretaker, Bob Young, attempted to get a different location for the stadium when negotiating with the City of Hamilton, however, the long and drawn-out process ended with no change in location, only a change in orientation.

-The Canadian Football Hall of Fame moving to Tim Hortons Field has given The Stipley another reason to come down to the stadium during non game hours.
-The Hall is open during non game days and well worth checking out after its reopening.
+The Canadian Football Hall of Fame moving to Tim Hortons Field has given The Stipley another reason to come down to the stadium during non-game hours.
+The Hall is open during non-game days and well worth checking out after its reopening.
 Hamilton Place and the FirstOntario Centre are the other big entertainment spots in the city, hosting concerts and other shows and they are located downtown.
 A must-see experience in Hamilton is the Canadian Warplane Heritage Museum.

-For those looking for other sporting experiences, Forge FC of CPL share Tim Hortons Field with the Ticats.
-The Hamilton Bulldogs of the Ontario Hockey League satiate the Canadian hockey fix and play at the FirstOntario Centre.
-If lacrosse is the jam, then seeing the Toronto Rock at FirstOntario Centre is the way to go.
 Also, McMaster University fields athletic teams as well.
-The McMaster Marauders football team play at Les Prince Field @ Ron Joyce Stadium and the basketball team plays at Burridge Gymnasium @ Ivor Wynne Centre.
-Hamilton also has an Intercounty Baseball League team in the Hamilton Cardinals.
+The McMaster Marauders football team plays at Les Prince Field @ Ron Joyce Stadium and the basketball team plays at Burridge Gymnasium @ Ivor Wynne Centre.
+Hamilton also has an Intercounty Baseball League team the Hamilton Cardinals.

 Fans 5